Analysis: Why it's crucial to grapple with our cultural blind spots

 Brandon: Oof, yes.
 Give me your take.

-L: So, Jackson, the Philadelphia Eagles wide receiver, posted a fake Adolf Hitler quote on Instagram and Cannon spewed antisemitic conspiracy theories on his podcast.
-They were being ignorant and antisemitic, and perpetuating tensions between Jewish and Black people, when there shouldn't be any.
+L: So, Jackson, the Philadelphia Eagles wide receiver, posted a fake Adolf Hitler quote on Instagram and Cannon spewed anti-Semitic conspiracy theories on his podcast.
+They were being ignorant and anti-Semitic, and perpetuating tensions between Jewish and Black people, when there shouldn't be any.
 There's a rich history of cooperation between these two groups, and there are people who live at the intersection of these identities; Black Jewish people do exist.
 Comments like those from Jackson and Cannon invalidate them and their experiences.

 Anyway, both men eventually apologized, but it wasn't pretty.